vuejs/vuepress/docs/guide/README.md

 ### Hexo

 Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.
 The biggest problem is that its theming system is very static and string-based - we really want to leverage Vue for both the layout and the interactivity.
 Also, Hexo's markdown rendering isn't the most flexible to configure.

+### Gitbook

+We've been using Gitbook for most of our sub project docs.
+The primary problem with Gitbook is that its development reload performance is intolerable with a large amount of files.
+The default theme also has a pretty limiting navigation structure, and the theming system is, again, not Vue based.
+The team behind GitBook is also more focused on turning it into a commercial product rather than an open-source tool.